kdoelling1919/MGF/README.md

 You can either give it directly the channels you want clean or make choices based on visual inspection.
 If you choose, 'visual', the program calls ft_rejectvisual using the 'summary' option and it shows you a summary of the channels based on a feature of your selection.
 I generally use 1/var to identify dead channels, and var to identify super noisy channels.

-It's worth noting that reject visual splits the data into segments of a specific length that you can choose.
-Make sure that the total session length is a multiple of the segment length you choose.
-Otherwise the remainder will be cut off.

 ### `MGF_overclean`
 I tend to prefer keeping as much data as possible rather than removing trials with issues.